mikeAdamss/V4andRecipes/SDMX to V4/README.md

 # Other Functionality

-The rest of the functionality is based around getting you to the point where you can run a transform like the above example.
+The rest of the functionality is based around helping you explore the data and getting you to the point where you can run a transform like the above example.

 ```python SMXtoV4.py -raw <SOURCE SDMX>```